 All of the RF SMA ports are capable of providing power over bias-tee circuitry to wideband amplifiers and pre-amps.
 Power to bias-tee peripherals is fully software controllable, providing maximal operational flexibility.
 Currently, the official bias-tee peripherals include the BT-100, a wideband power amplifier for TX, and the BT-200, a wideband low noise amplifier for RX.

 At the core of the bladeRF 2.0 micro is the latest generation Cyclone V FPGA from Intel (formerly Altera).
 The xA9 features a 301KLE FPGA of which 294KLE are free and user programmable.
 The largest-in-class FPGA is ideal for accelerating modems in HDL.

 An advanced clocking architecture allows the bladeRF 2.0 micro to receive and provide its 38.4MHz fundamental clock from and to other devices.
-Additionally, an on-board PLL allows the bladeRF 2.0 micro to tame its MEMS VCTCXO to a 10MHz reference signal.
-The xA9 features a highly accurate and stable MEMS oscillator in place of a quartz based crystal.
-The on-board DAC sets the frequency trim of the MEMS oscillator to a factory calibrated value.
+Additionally, an on-board PLL allows the bladeRF 2.0 micro to tame its VCTCXO to a 10MHz reference signal.
+The xA9 features a highly accurate and stable oscillator.
+The on-board DAC sets the frequency trim of the oscillator to a factory calibrated value.

 The Power Distribution Network (PDN) of the bladeRF 2.0 micro features an intricate combination of low noise and high efficiency switch mode and linear power regulators.
 While the bladeRF 2.0 micro can be run solely from USB bus power, an external power source can be supplied to ensure maximal linear performance of bias-tee peripherals.
 The PDN features an auto selection and hold-over circuitry to optimize power draw between USB bus and external DC power.